ibm-cloud-docs/FileStorage/dr-accessible-primary.md

 ## Starting a failover from a volume to its replica

 If a failure event occurs, you can start a **failover** to your destination, or target, volume.
 The target volume becomes active.
 The last successfully replicated snapshot is activated, and the volume is made available for mounting.
 Any data that was written to the source volume since the previous replication cycle is lost.
 When a failover is started, the replication relationship is flipped.
-Your target volume becomes your source volume, and your former source volume becomes your target as indicated by the **LUN Name** followed by **REP**.
+Your target volume becomes your source volume, and your former source volume becomes your target as indicated by the **Volume Name** followed by **REP**.

 Failovers are started under **Storage**, **{{site.data.keyword.filestorage_short}}** in the [{{site.data.keyword.cloud}} console](https://{DomainName}/classic){: external}.